This advanced course is for:

 Analysts and Modelers

-NOTE: This is a live, instructor-led online course.
-Do not make arrangements to travel.
-IBM SPSS Education is pleased to offer you our courses in an exciting learning format, Instructor-led Online (ILO).
-Students are offered a similar experience to live classroom training, with the convenience of having it delivered directly to their desktop.
-IBM SPSS Statistics: Ordinal Regression, GLM and Hierarchical Modeling (V19) is a one day instructor-led online course that provides a practical, application-oriented introduction to some of the advanced statistical methods available in IBM® SPSS® Statistics for data analysts and researchers.
-Students will review several advanced statistical techniques and discuss situations in which each technique would be used, the assumptions made by each method, how to set up the analysis, as well as how to interpret the results.
-Students will gain an understanding of when and why to use these various techniques as well as how to apply them with confidence and interpret their output.
+Advanced Statistical Analysis Using IBM SPSS Statistics is a three day instructor-led classroom course that provides an application-oriented introduction to the advanced statistical methods available in IBM® SPSS® Statistics for data analysts and researchers.
+You will review a variety of advanced statistical techniques and discuss situations in which each technique would be used, the assumptions made by each method, how to set up the analysis, as well as how to interpret the results.
+This includes a broad range of techniques for predicting both continuous and categorical outcomes, as well as methods to cluster cases, create statistical groupings of variables, and find similar cases using a large set of variables.
+You will gain an understanding of when and why to use these various techniques as well as how to apply them with confidence and interpret your output.

 Please refer to course overview.